MatthieuBruh/h5_UryybGreb/readme.md

     $ gpg --import bobby_public_key.asc

-In the case of my scenario, I didn't had to do this two previous steps.
+In the case of my scenario, I didn't have to do this two previous steps.
 This is because I generated the key for Alice and Bobby, so Bobby's key is already "imported".

 Now, Alice can write her message for Bobby in a file named mesForBobby.txt.
 She used the command: